notTard/notTard/README.md

-- 👋 Hi, I'm Maksim
+- 👋 Hello, I'm Maksim
 - 👀 Learning backend WebDev
-- 🌱 My Stack Java EE , Spring framework,React.js
+- 🌱 Tech stack Java 8+ , Spring framework , React.js

 <!---
 notTard/notTard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.